Skip to content

 Bottom line

 The Tecnifibre Triax is one of the finest multifilament strings on the market.
 I like softer poly's and this one comes close in feel, but still retains that more comfortable feel of a multifilament string.
-I think Tecnifibre is on the right track with their research into the “perfect blend” for the ultimate string.
+I think Tecnifibre is on the right track with their research into the “perfect mix” for the ultimate string.
 The Triax retains the comfort and feel of a great multifilament string, with improvements in control and durability.
 If you like the predictable, sometimes dead feel of a polyester string, but your arm craves more comfort and less vibration, then the Tecnifibre Triax was designed for you!

 Cart Close